Olaudah Equiano: Memoir

-Entitled The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African (1789), the book went through nine editions in his lifetime.
+Entitled The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African (1789), the book went through nine editions in his lifetime, with translations into Russian, German and Dutch.
 It is one of the earliest-known examples of published writing by an African writer to be widely read in England.
 By 1792, it was a best seller and had been published in Russia, Germany, Holland and the United States.
-It was the first influential slave narrative of what became a large literary genre.
-But Equiano's experience in slavery was quite different from that of most slaves; he did not participate in field work, he served his owners personally and went to sea, was taught to read and write, and worked in trading.
+It was the first influential slave narrative of what became a large literary genre although Equiano's experience in slavery was quite different from that of most slaves; he did not participate in field work, he served his owners personally and went to sea, was taught to read and write, and worked in trading.

 Equiano's personal account of slavery, his journey of advancement, and his experiences as a black immigrant caused a sensation on publication.
-The book fuelled a growing anti-slavery movement in Great Britain, Europe and the New World.
+The book fueled a growing anti-slavery movement in Great Britain, Europe and the New World.
 His account surprised many with the quality of its imagery, description and literary style.

 In his account, Equiano gives details about his hometown and the laws and customs of the Eboe people.
 After being captured as a boy, he described communities he passed through as a captive on his way to the coast.
 His biography details his voyage on a slave ship and the brutality of slavery in the colonies of the West Indies, Virginia and Georgia.

 Equiano commented on the reduced rights that freed people of colour had in these same places, and they also faced risks of kidnapping and enslavement.
 Equiano embraced Christianity at the age of 14 and its importance to him is a recurring theme in his autobiography.
 He was baptised into the Church of England in 1759; he described himself in his autobiography as a "protestant of the church of England" but also flirted with Methodism.